DylanKentish/ECM3440-python/README.md

 ## Programming styles and patterns

-Being familiar with the syntax of a programming language and the libraries of functions and classes available is only a part of the skills needed to turn designs into working software.
+Being familiar with the syntax of a programming language, and the libraries of functions and classes available is only a part of the skills needed to turn designs into working software.
 There are various programming styles, or idioms, and patterns that enable programmers to create high quality software.

 ### Pure functions and methods